trezor/trezord-go/README.md

 `go build github.com/trezor/trezord-go` will produce a new executable in `$GOPATH/bin`.
 Both are built from your local copy in `$GOPATH/src`.

+#### Debug mode

+When built with `-tags debug` a debug mode is enabled.
+This disables CORS which is helpful for local development and when run inside a docker image.

 ## Update from source
 ```
 go clean